monalabs/mona-sdk/README.md

   data being sent.
 It should be a date (ISO string, or a Unix time number) representing the time the message was created.
 If this field isn't provided, the message exportTimestamp will be the time in which the exporting function was called.
-- **action** (str): (Optional) The action Mona should do with the message to an existing context: use "ADD" if you want the fields on the message to be added to the existing fields, or use "OVERWRITE" if these fields should replace the existing ones.
+- **action** (str): (Optional) The action Mona should do with the message to an existing context: Use "ADD" if you want the values in the given fields to be added to the values already existing in these fields in this context, or use "OVERWRITE" (default) if the values in the given fields should replace values already existing in the given fields.

 ```
 from mona_sdk.client import Client, MonaSingleMessage